- Pennsylvania Workforce Grows While Unemployment Holds

-- Information For Those Who Require Unemployment Compensation (UC) Benefits in Pennsylvania
+- How to Stop Unemployment Benefits in Pennsylvania

 The State of Pennsylvania is taking advantage of funds from the American Recovery and Reinvestment Fund Act of 2009 to stimulate employers into hiring members of two of the most vulnerable sectors of our workforce as part of the Work Opportunity Tax Credit Program.
 Whether you are an employer, an employee or a self-employed worker thinking of expanding your business by employing workers this information can be of great value to you.
 This article will provide information on the type of business that can benefit from this tax incentive, what this tax incentive means for your business and how you can apply for it.